Astros vs. Twins Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has recorded 47 hits with seven doubles, a triple, six home runs and 28 walks.
+- Alex Bregman has put up 48 hits with seven doubles, a triple, six home runs and 28 walks.
 He has driven in 27 runs with one stolen base.

-- Bregman takes a four-game streak with at least one hit into this matchup.
-In his last five games he is hitting .350 with two doubles, a walk and four RBI.
+- Bregman takes a five-game streak with at least one hit into this one.
+During his last five outings he is hitting .381 with two doubles and four RBI.

 Bregman Recent Games